 From about 1897, the Matthews family was joined by Annie Matthews’s nephew, Leroy Burgess Fay, a wool salesman, the son of her deceased brother, William Fay.
 Leroy Fay continued to live with them until his marriage in January of 1906 to Elizabeth Murphy.
 After their marriage, they lived in the Auburndale neighborhood of Newton and he became a florist.

-Anna B. Matthews married in August of 1898 to Wallace Bryant.
-He was a portrait artist and she became a noted artist and sculptress.
+Anna (Nanna) Matthews married in August of 1898 to Wallace Bryant.
+He was a portrait painter and she became a noted artist and sculptress.
 After their marriage, they lived in New York City.
-They moved to Boston in late 1900 or early 1901, and made their home at 9 Exeter, owned by her mother.
+They moved to Boston in late 1900 or early 1901, and made their home at 9 Exeter, which had been purchased by her mother in July of 1899.

-Edward Matthews married in January of 1914, to Mary Louise Shannon and they moved to the Matthews’s home in Jamaica Plain.
+Edward Matthews married in January of 1914, to Mary Louise Shannon and they moved to his family’s home in Jamaica Plain.

 198 Commonwealth was managed by Annie Matthews’s estate, which converted it into a lodging house.
 In December of 1916, a Building Department inspection indicated that alterations had been made in the house and an application had been filed to convert it into a “high class boarding house,” but that no permit had been issued because there was no second means of egress from the fourth floor.